 2. Documentation Required

-- Birth certificates or adoption papers to verify the relationship.
+Birth certificates for children and marriage/civil partnership certificates for partners to verify the relationship.

-- Proof of guardianship if applicable.
+Proof of guardianship if applicable.

 3. Financial Implications